itucsdb1603/itucsdb15/docs/user/member2.rst

       :scale: 50 %
       :alt: Profile

 Apart from logins, I have created ImagePosts page as well.
-Well, you can not post an image, instead you can only post a text unfortunately.
+Well, you can not post an image, instead you can only post text unfortunately.
 In this page, you can observe the image post feed that is all the image posts that have been posted.

    .. figure:: cem_ss/imageposts.PNG
       :scale: 50 %